Ucodia/p5.plotSvg/documentation.md

 ## beginSvgGroup
 Begins a user-defined grouping of SVG elements.
-If a group name is provided, later calls with the same name append new elements to that group even if it has been closed with `endSvgGroup()`.
-Calling the function without a name inserts an unnamed `<g>` element at the current drawing position.
+If a group name is provided, later calls with the same name append new elements to the existing group even after calling `endSvgGroup()`.
+Named groups may be nested inside unnamed groups.
+Calling the function without a name inserts an anonymous `<g>` element at the current drawing position.
 Always pair this with `endSvgGroup()`.

 #### Parameters
 *   `gname` **[string][27]?** Optional group name used as an ID for the SVG group.